Forest Ambassadors — BigCi installation

 International Biennial for Paper Fibre Art — Taiwan

-Three editions of international recognition at the National Taiwan Craft Research and Development Institute — from selected artist to invited guest speaker.
+Three editions of international recognition at the National Taiwan Craft Research and Development Institute, from selected artist to invited guest speaker.

 Earth Speak: Giving Voice to Paper — 2023/2024 Selected Artist & Guest Speaker

-Gloria was honoured to participate as a selected artist and guest speaker alongside four exceptional female artists from across the world — a rare gathering of voices united by paper, fibre, and a commitment to the natural world.
+Gloria was honoured to participate as a selected artist and guest speaker alongside four exceptional female artists from across the world, a rare gathering of voices united by paper, fibre and a commitment to the natural world.

-Junghye YooRepublic of Korea
+Jounghye YooRepublic of Korea

-Aleksandra PulinskaPoland
+Aleksandra PolenskaPoland

 Nancy CohenUSA